cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/introduction.md

 ## Structure

 No longer than half a page.
 Usually 1-3 paragraphs.
-The first paragraph should explain, quickly and clearly, what the subject of the document is for and the last paragraph or statement should inform the reader what this document contains.
+The first paragraph should quickly and clearly explain the topic and the last paragraph explain what the document contains.

-**Example**
+## Example

 Cloudflare One is a secure access service edge (SASE) platform that protects enterprise applications, users, devices, and networks.
 By progressively adopting Cloudflare One, organizations can move away from their patchwork of hardware appliances and other point solutions and instead consolidate security and networking capabilities on one unified control plane.
 Such network and security transformation helps address key challenges modern businesses face, including: